Everything you need

 Both loan types have different implications for you, the borrower.

 Secured loans require you to peg collateral to your loan.
 For instance, if you’re taking a car loan, this collateral might be your car.
-If you default on your loan payments, your licensed money lender can seize and sell your collateral to recuperate losses.
+If you default on your loan payments, your registered money lender can seize and sell your collateral to recuperate losses.

 This is also often the case with property loans, where a property can be seized if payments are defaulted on.

 Unsecured loans, on the other hand, don’t require you to peg collateral to your loan.
-But that means that even the most reliable money lenders are undertaking a higher amount of risk when lending to you.
+But that means that even the most reliable money lenders in Singapore are undertaking a higher amount of risk when lending to you.
 Therefore, unsecured loans typically come with steeper interest rates!

-What are the differences between taking a loan from a bank and a licensed money lender?
+What are the differences between taking a loan from a reliable money lender in Singapore and a bank?

 Comparison point Borrowing from a bank Borrowing from a licensed money lender